Drug Wars by Jonathan Alpeyrie

 LENS ON A CENTURY

-The Photojournalism Hub in partnership with the Sulgrave Youth Club is launching a unique documentary photography and photojournalism course for young people.
+The Photojournalism Hub in partnership with the Sulgrave Youth Club is offering a unique free documentary photography and photojournalism course for young people as part of the celebrations marking Sulgrave Youth Club’s 100th anniversary.

 The project is free for young people to join and it is part of the celebrations leading up to the 100th anniversary of the Sulgrave Youth Club.

-We are looking for young people (aged16-30) who are dreaming to make a career in media or the creative industry and will benefit from receiving hands-on-training in documentary photography, video and sound recording.
+We are looking for passionate local young people aged 16–30 who dream of building a career in media or the creative industries and want to gain hands-on experience in documentary photography, video, and sound recording.

 Participants will be offered the opportunity to see their work published and showcased online, in print, and at the Sulgrave’s Centenary Exhibition!